 Cluster analysis

 To evaluate how similar, the stations were, cluster analysis was utilised.
 The most resemblance was found between Summer Sanghi 1st year and Summer Sanghi 2nd year (76.83 %) (Fig. 4).
-In the first year, the highest similarity (66.15 %) was found between Mandvi Monsoon and Munda Monsoon, and in the second year, the highest similarity (75.77) was found between Sanghi Winter and Mundra Winter.
+In the first year, the highest similarity (66.15 %) was found between Mandvi Monsoon and Munda Monsoon, and in the second year, the highest similarity (75.77%) was found between Sanghi Winter and Mundra Winter.
 The same is true for MDS ordination.

 Fig. 4 - Cluster analysis (Bray Curtis) among stations